 For now, booster shots are recommended for the Pfizer and Moderna vaccines only.
 A separate booster recommendation for those who received a Johnson & Johnson one-dose vaccine is expected soon.

 The Johnson & Johnson vaccine was authorized for use in the U.S. a little later than the others — in March — and data on safety and efficacy of an additional dose is not currently available.

 Am I Still Protected from My Two-Dose Vaccine?

 Anyone who is fully vaccinated still has great protection from becoming seriously ill or hospitalized from COVID-19.
 The thinking behind laying the groundwork for boosters in the coming months is to avoid severe COVID-19 cases and deaths in the future if protection against serious illness wanes.

 The boosters will provide extra protection into the future if you’ve already had your two doses.
 With all the serious illness and increase in hospitalizations of mostly unvaccinated individuals that we’ve been seeing at AdventHealth and across the country, we know vaccination is our best defense to protect you, those you love and our entire community against coronavirus infection.

+To receive your booster shot, speak with your primary care provider, or check with your local pharmacy.
 If you’ve had your vaccines, stay up-to-date on the booster shot rollout by visiting our Coronavirus Vaccine Resource Hub.
 Our goal is to keep you healthy and whole in body, mind and spirit.